Garry Hobbs: Storylines

+Garry returns to Walford with Minty in February 2025, when both arrive at Billy and Honey Mitchell's (Emma Barton) joint stendo.
+He lies that he is a football broadcaster with some wealth, however, Minty reveals that he is now a bingo caller.
+Minty also reveals that Dawn has broken up with Garry after a few years of travelling together, wanting a more stable life for her and Summer, and that Garry has since moved in with Minty and his new wife.

 Reception

+For his role as Garry, Groves was nominated for "Funniest Performance" at the 2007 Inside Soap Awards.
 In September 2012, Inside Soap named Dawn and Garry's exit as their number 4 happy ending, "When Dawn said she'd marry Garry, we suspected it was only because of a shared obsession with having a needless double in their names.
 (Frankly, she could do a lot better.)
 But off they chugged along the Grand Union Canal to a happy future – Garry and Dawn smiling, Summer cheerfully picking her nose.
 We'd like to think they're still together.
 But it's a long shot."
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Garry 81st on their ranked list of the best EastEnders characters of all time, calling him "Luckless" and "one of life's chancers" that received his "happy ever after" with Dawn.